bigspotteddog/landing-page-service/README.md

 1. Add the Java extension pack to VS Code

     1. Open the Extensions view.
 You can do this several ways.
-One way is to open the command palette (command + shift + p on mac), then search for install extensions.
+One way is to open the command palette (command + shift + p on mac), then search for `install extensions`.

     1. Search for the Java Extension Pack in the marketplace